Kate Slatter: International representative rowing

-At the 1996 Atlanta Olympics Marcks and Slatter in the coxless pair, prevailed over an equally fancied American crew with a 0.39 seconds margin to claim the first Olympic title by an Australian women’s crew.
-It was a tremendous day for Australian rowing as the girls' gold medal was matched by the Oarsome Foursome of Ginn, Tomkins, McKay, Green and was supplemented by a silver medal from the men’s coxless pair making it the best day for Australian rowing at an Olympic regatta till 2008.
+At the 1996 Atlanta Olympics, Marcks and Slatter in the coxless pair prevailed over an American crew with a 0.39 seconds margin to claim the first Olympic title by an Australian women’s crew.
+The same day, the pair's gold medal was matched by the Oarsome Foursome of Ginn, Tomkins, McKay, Green.
+Additionally, the men’s coxless pair won a silver metal, marking the event as a significant day for Australian rowing until the Olympic regatta in 2008.

 Upon Marcks' 1996 retirement, Slatter was determined to go again and needed to find a new pair partner to build a campaign for Sydney 2000.
 She chose Rachael Taylor after rowing with her in the women's eight at various international competitions including the 1998 World Rowing Championships.
 Slatter competed in the eight and in a coxless four at two World Rowing Cups in Europe in 1998 and then in the eight to a fourth placing at Cologne 1998.

 In 1999 Slatter and Rachael Taylor came together in the coxless pair.
 They raced at a World Rowing Cup and then at the 1999 World Rowing Championships in St Catharines to a bronze medal.
 In the 2000 Olympic year they raced with success at two World Rowing Cups in Europe before coming to Sydney.
 At the Sydney 2000 Olympics they placed second in their heat, won their repechage and placed second behind the Romanians in the Olympic final, beating out the US pair for the silver by 4/100ths of a second.
 Their racing at Sydney 2000 was in a shell named after Megan Marcks.
 It was a fitting end to a stellar representative career for Slatter.

 Arguably Slatter was Australia's finest ever female rower until Kim Crow's dominance was established between 2012 and 2016.